Murder of Gwen Araujo: Confrontation

-José Merél vomited upon learning Araujo was anatomically male, then began to cry in disbelief, saying "I can't be f— gay."
-Brown testified that she tried to comfort Merél after the discovery, saying "It's not your fault.
+José Merel vomited upon learning Araujo had male genitalia, then began to cry in disbelief, saying "I can't be f— gay."
+Brown testified that she tried to comfort Merel after the discovery, saying "It's not your fault.
 I went to high school with you, and you were on the football team.
 Any woman that knows you after this, it's not going to matter.
 Just let her go."

 After Araujo was brought back into the house, Magidson grabbed at her skirt and underwear in an attempt to expose her genitals.
 He then proceeded to punch her in the face, knocking her to the ground, and put her in a chokehold, but he was pulled off by others.
 Araujo begged the men to stop, saying "No, please don't.
 I have a family."
-José Merél became angry and struck her in the head with a can of food, denting the can and opening a cut on her head, and then he struck her again with a frying pan.
-The last words Merél heard Araujo speak were "I told you I was sorry."
+José Merel became angry and struck her in the head with a can of food, denting the can and opening a cut on her head, and then he struck her again with a frying pan.
+The last words Merel heard Araujo speak were "I told you I was sorry."

-At some point after that, Brown woke Paul Merél, and they left the house with Emmanuel Merél.
-Emmanuel Merél later testified he walked to a convenience store to buy gum, then went to a friend's house to spend the night.
+At some point after that, Brown woke Paul Merel, and they left the house with Emmanuel Merel.
+Emmanuel Merel later testified he walked to a convenience store to buy gum, then went to a friend's house to spend the night.

-Nabors and Cazares left in Magidson's truck to retrieve shovels and a pickaxe from Cazares's house, saying as they left the Merél house that the other men were going to "kill that b—".
-Brown recalled that after she had left with Paul Merél, they drove around the block and returned to the house to see Nabors and Cazares leaving in Magidson's truck.
+Nabors and Cazares left in Magidson's truck to retrieve shovels and a pickaxe from Cazares's house, saying as they left the Merel house that the other men were going to "kill that b—".
+Brown recalled that after she had left with Paul Merel, they drove around the block and returned to the house to see Nabors and Cazares leaving in Magidson's truck.